-A tax resident of South Africa is either an ‘ordinarily resident’ in South Africa (i.e., South Africa is the person’s true home), or a ‘physically present resident’ who spends more than 91 days in total in each of the current and previous 5 tax years, and more than 915 days in total during the previous 5 tax years (the days need not be consecutive).
-In the latter case, the individual becomes tax resident on 1 March of the 6th year.
+A tax resident of South Africa is either an ‘ordinary resident’ in South Africa (i.e., South Africa is the person’s true home), or a ‘physically present resident’ who spends more than 91 days in total in each of the current and previous 5 tax years, and more than 915 days in total during the previous 5 tax years (the days need not be consecutive).
+In the latter case, the individual becomes tax resident on 1 March of the 6th year

 The general rule is that a person who is a resident of South Africa is taxable on their worldwide income.
 Non-residents are generally taxable on income derived directly or indirectly from sources in South Africa.
 Extended business travelers are likely to be considered non-resident in South Africa for tax purposes unless they remain in South Africa for more than 5 years or make South Africa their true home.

 Employment income is generally treated as South African – sourced compensation where the individual performs the services to earn that income while physically located in South Africa.
 There is no statutory definition of the source of employment income, however.
 There have been a recent court case which has challenged this definition, and advice should be sought to ensure income is sourced correctly.

 For extended business travelers, the types of income that are generally taxed are employment income, South African bank interest, and taxable gains from the sale or deemed sale of South African immovable property.
 Dividends are subject to a withholding tax of 20% and interest paid to non-residents is subject to a withholding tax of 15%.

 Taxable income above the threshold is subject to tax at marginal rates ranging from 18 percent to 45 percent.
 Non-residents are subject to the same tax rates as residents.